AdobeDocs/experience-platform.en/help/edge/datastreams/configure.md

 ---
 title: Configure a datastream
-description: Connect your client-side Experience Platform SDK integration with Adobe products and third-party destinations.
+description: Learn how to connect your client-side Web SDK integration with other Adobe products and third-party destinations.
 exl-id: 4924cd0f-5ec6-49ab-9b00-ec7c592397c8
 ---
 # Configure a datastream